“I don’t listen to music!”.

 I saw people of all ages applaud pioneer of electronic music Morton Subotnick, laugh with Gudrun Gut at her description of New York in the 80's, in awe at Suzanne Ciani for her breathtaking performance.

-Musicians celebrate their peers.
+Musicians celebrate their seniors.
 Something designers often fail to do.
 The design scene is reinventing itself so fast that it’s going full circle every five years or so.
 So entitled that it forgets to look back.